team-dev-docs/devdocsprod-dev-docs/dev-docs/context-docs-VS Code Commands-Generating-External-Documentation-with-Dev-Docs-VS-Code-Extension.md.md

 ---
 # Generate User-Facing Documentation docs/VS Code Commands/Generating-External-Documentation-with-Dev-Docs-VS-Code-Extension.md
 ## Imported Code Object
-Certainly!
-Here's a concise explanation of "Generate User-Facing Documentation" based on the provided code snippet:

 Generate User-Facing Documentation refers to the process of automatically creating comprehensive, user-friendly documentation for a software project.
 In this context, it's a feature of the Dev-Docs VS Code extension that:

 1. Analyzes the project's files